Photo of Steven A. Levy

 Steven A. Levy

-Mr. Levy has a national litigation practice.
-He has tried cases in courts throughout the country involving commercial lease disputes, insurance broker malpractice claims, insurance coverage disputes, employment and restrictive covenant disputes, replevin issues, standard commercial breach of contract cases, and cases arising out of commercial bankruptcies.
+Steve Levy is Of Counsel in the firm's Litigation Group.
+He has tried cases in courts throughout the country involving commercial lease disputes, insurance broker malpractice claims, insurance coverage disputes, employment and restrictive covenant disputes, replevin issues, commercial breach of contract cases, and cases arising out of commercial bankruptcies.
 He has handled trials on behalf of Goldberg Kohn's lender clients, including those in which the lender objected to the proposed use of the lender's cash collateral or sought the appointment of a receiver, and in trials to determine whether an involuntary bankruptcy case was properly commenced by a lender.

 • Successfully prosecuted dozens of complex commercial foreclosure actions, including foreclosures of commercial properties ranging from office buildings, condominium buildings, apartment buildings, hotels, student housing, residential developments, golf courses and other recreational properties, industrial and manufacturing facilities, cold storage facilities, shopping centers and other retail properties.
 These cases often prompt lender liability counterclaims that are defended in the course of the foreclosure.